Yonge Street: Evolution of Yonge Street

 Bears were known to wander onto Yonge Street in the early days of Toronto.
-In 1809 Lieutenant Fawcett, of the 100th Regiment, came across a large bear on Yonge Street and cut its head open with his sword.
+In 1809 Lieutenant Fawcett, of the 100th Regiment, came across a large bear on the street and cut its head open with his sword.

 In 1824, work began to extend Yonge Street to Kempenfelt Bay near Barrie.
-A north-western extension was branched off the original Yonge Street in Holland Landing and ran into the new settlement of Bradford before turning north towards Barrie.
+A northwestern extension was branched off the original Yonge Street in Holland Landing (present-day Holland Landing Road and the stretch of York Road 1 running northwest of Bathurst Street) and ran into the new settlement of Bradford before turning north towards Barrie (with the Bradford-Barrie stretch being the only part of the later Highway 11 apart from the original section ever to be named Yonge).
 Work was completed by 1827, making connections with the Penetanguishene Road.
+In 1833, the legislature voted to "macadamise" some portions of the dirt road.

 The decision was made to withdraw the military garrison in Penetanguishene in 1852.
 A year later, the Northern Railway of Canada was built along this established route, between Toronto and Kempenfelt Bay and extended to Collingwood by 1855.
 Settlement along the Penetanguishene Road pre-dated the road itself.
 Subsequent extensions of Yonge Street (though never named as such) which later became the more northerly parts of Highway 11, built in the 1830s (some with military strategy in mind), pushed settlement northeast along the shores of Lake Simcoe.
 By 1860 the Muskoka Road penetrated the southern skirts of the Canadian Shield, advancing towards Lake Nipissing.

+The government of Upper Canada had a limited tax base and a vast area to settle, so they asked private individuals to build and maintain roads in exchange for the right to toll wayfarers.
+This was a commonplace arrangement at the time: For example, a 13-km stretch of Davenport Road between the Humber River and the Don River had no less than five tollbooths spaced along its length.
+In the 1830s, the tollbooth near York Mills' Miller Tavern and north of Montgomery's Tavern was "a tiny two-storey building on the west side of Yonge" at the top of the hill "with a roof stretched over the roadway to a support on the far side."